dashpradeep99/docker-complete-tutorial/2-orchestration.md

 You can see that there are two service descriptions: db and web.
 Each of them define a service with certain build or runtime parameter:

 > * **image:{IMAGE_NAME}** will specify the name of the image to use.
-Note: this needs to be an image that has already been built and available either locally, on Docker on-prem registry, or Docker Hub.
+Note: this needs to be an image that has already been built and available either locally, on Docker Trusted Registry, or Docker Hub.

 > * **build:{DOCKERFILE_DIR}** will build an image from the Dockerfile that is specified directory.
 In this case, it's the current directory.
 In this example, you will use the '**mongo**' image directly from Docker Hub.